 Someone may have missed your comment – we are not intentionally ignoring anyone.

-Remember, using issue templates and answering the above questions in new pull requests likely reduces response time from a maintainer to your ticket / PR.
+Remember, using issue templates and answering the above questions in new pull requests reduces the response time from a maintainer to your issue or pull request.